 Anterior drainage of basal vein into the cavernous sinus.
 In this stereo example the ICA territory of the basal vein drains towards the cavernous sinus.
 Two possibilities exist — the posterior segment of the basal vein may be truly hypoplastic, or potentially the major inflow into an existing posterior segment comes from territory of the vertebrobasilar system.

 Basal vein = dark blue.
 Internal cerebral vein = light blue.
 Cavernous sinus = red.
-Another blue arrow points to the foramen ovale drainage of the cavernou sinus into the pterygoid plexus (white).
+Another blue arrow points to the foramen ovale drainage of the cavernous sinus into the pterygoid plexus (white).
 Inferior petrosal sinus = yellow.
 Direct lateral vein = brown.
-Anterior septal vein = more anterior orange arow.
+Anterior septal vein = more anterior orange arrow.
 Thalamostriate vein = more posterior orange arrow.
 Blue circle = tumor blush (GBM).
-Notice mass effect of the tumor on lateral caudate tributary (green) of the thalamostriate vein.
+Notice mass effect of the tumor on lateral caudate tributary (green) of the Thalamostriate vein.

-A very large basal vein in absense of pathology.
+A very large basal vein in absence of pathology.
 The cavernous and both petrosal sinuses are hypoplastic, as is the Labbe.
-On both sides, the superficial sylvain veins drain into the posteriorly draining basal vein, making it look pretty enormous.
+On both sides, the superficial Sylvian veins drain into the posteriorly draining basal vein, making it look pretty enormous.

 Blue = deep sylvian veins (on MRA this is also known as the middle cerebral vein).
 Light blue = basal vein.
 Yellow = inferior frontal vein becoming anterior cerebral vein (seen on MRA) middle image posterior the the ACAs.
 Red=meningioma occluding SSS.
 Black = hyperostosis from said meningioma.